SUNRISE, FLORIDA (TICKER) —A change of leagues did little to diminish Jason Ward’s offensive prowess.

-“Anything can happen.
-We still have 11 games left,” Canadiens center Mike Ribeiro said.
-“We had a bad streak of 10 games.
+“I believe anything can happen,” center Mike Ribeiro added.
+“We still have 11 games left.
+We had a bad streak of 10 games.
 Why can’t another team have a bad streak like that?
 We have to think about ourselves and put the focus on ourselves.”